-Muscle Milk is the name of the brand famous for its rich-in-protein products, including protein shakes.
+Muscle Milk is the name of the brand famous for its rich-in-protein products, including PS.
 I agree with most people (including the manufacturers) when they say that you can use Muscle Milk as a meal replacement.

 However, that does not mean I support you to rely only on Muscle Milk for your muscle building and body growth.
 Muscle Milk can provide a nutritious intake of essential elements for your health, but nothing can be as good as a proper meal.

 My advice is that you use Muscle Milk in addition to eating food as usual.
 Try to balance the amount of meat and vegetables of each meal, and make sure you consume a lot of nuts to build up your muscles.

 For those of you who are extremely sick and cannot consume raw food, then feel free to use Muscle Milk as a meal replacement supplement.
 Just watch out how much you are gonna gulp down!